 It all began with a few cans of tuna.

 In the throes of the recession in 2010, Christine Cotton, Debbie Horwitz, and Susan Romaine came up with a simple idea to help neighbors without enough food to eat.
 The three friends reached out to a few of their neighbors in the Lake Hogan Farms development in Chapel Hill, inviting them to leave cans of tuna on their porch.
-On a designated day, they would then go porch-to-porch, pick up the cans, and bring the haul to a local hunger relief organization packing cans of tuna into its weekend backpacks.
+On a designated day, they would then go porch-to-porch, gathering the cans and bringing the haul to a local hunger relief organization that packed cans of tuna into its weekend backpacks.

-What began as a small neighborhood food drive has grown by leaps and bounds.
-PORCH (People Offering Relief for Chapel Hill-Carrboro Homes) now hosts monthly food drives in over 100 neighborhoods.
-The wide variety of donated non-perishables – everything from boxes of cereal and granola bars to bags of beans and rice – restock the shelves at a dozen local hunger relief organizations.
-Month after month, year after year, all of those porch pick-ups add up: PORCH has now delivered nearly $3 million in hunger relief for Chapel Hill-Carrboro homes.
-Together, its affiliates in Chatham County, Charlotte, Durham, Hillsborough, Raleigh, and several other nearby cities have matched that relief.
+What started as a small neighborhood food drive more than a decade ago has grown by leaps and bounds.
+PORCH (People Offering Relief for Chapel Hill-Carrboro Homes) now hosts monthly food drives in more than 100 neighborhoods.
+The wide variety of donated non-perishables – everything from boxes of cereal and granola bars to bags of beans and rice – restock the shelves of 13 local food pantries.
+Month after month, year after year, all of those porch pick-ups have really added up: PORCH has now delivered more than $6 million in hunger relief for Chapel Hill-Carrboro families.
+The PORCH model is being replicated in 17 other North Carolina cities and several other states.

-The power of one: one time a month, one neighborhood coordinator, one street, one porch, even just one canned good.
+The power of one: one time a month, one Neighborhood Coordinator, one street, one porch, even just one canned good.
 If each of us steps up, it’s amazing what we as a community can accomplish.
-Try feeding one yourself.
 It may take you to a place you would never have imagined in your wildest dreams.

 Our board has embarked on a new strategic plan to meet the growing demands of families facing food insecurity.
 Read an overview.